 China’s retreat had fed into Japan’s ambition.
 Six years later in 1937, the Japanese repeated the same trick at Lugou Bridge outside of Beijing.

-On July 7, Japanese troops demanded to enter Beijing in the excuse of locating a missing soldier whom they claimed must be kidnapped by the Chinese.
+On July 7, Japanese troops demanded to enter Beijing with the excuse of locating a missing soldier whom they claimed must be kidnapped by the Chinese.

-Chinese forces refused to open the city gates for the fully armed Japanese troops.
+Chinese forces refused to open the city gates to the fully armed Japanese troops.

 The Japanese reinforcements in the form of mountain guns and a company of machine gunners quickly arrived, and at about 5 am, July 8, Japanese infantry backed with armoured vehicles bombarded Beijing.